davidson-ben/davidson-ben.github.io/content/authors/admin/_index.md

   - title: Becker Travel Awards
     url: ''
     date: '2024-06-01'
-    awarder: University of Wisconsin - Madison Department of Civil and Environmental Engineering
+    awarder: University of Wisconsin - Madison, Department of Civil & Environmental Engineering
     icon: ''
     summary: |
-      I recieved the Becker travel award from the Civil and Environmental Engineering Department at the University of Wisconsin - Madison to attend APS-DFD in 2022, IAGLR Annual Meeting in 2023, and YCSECA in 2024.
+      Received the _Becker Travel Award_ from the Civil and Environmental Engineering Department at the University of Wisconsin-Madison to attend APS-DFD in 2022, IAGLR Annual Meeting in 2023, and YCSECA in 2024.
   - title: Student Research Grants Competition
     url: ''
     date: '2024-02-01'
     awarder: University of Wisconsin - Madison
     icon: ''
     summary: |
-      Twice recieved the Student Research Grant from the University of Wisconsin - Madison.
-In 2023, an award of $1,500 was recieved to conduct debris beaching experiments at the Queen's University wave basin in Kingston, Ontario.
-In 2024, an award of $1,500 was receved to travel to and present at the AGU Ocean Sciences Meeting.
+      Twice received the _Student Research Grants Competition Award_ from the University of Wisconsin-Madison.
+In 2023, an award of $1,500 was received to conduct debris beaching experiments at the Queen's University wave basin in Kingston, Ontario.
+In 2024, an award of $1,500 was received to travel to and present at the AGU Ocean Sciences Meeting.
   - title: Anna Grant Birge Scholarship
     url: ''
     date: '2021-05-01'
     awarder: University of Wisconsin - Madison
     icon: ''
     summary: |
-      Research funding scholarship of $1,500 for microplastic analysis and laboratory microplastic beaching experiments.
+      Received a research funding scholarship of $1,500 for microplastic analysis and laboratory microplastic beaching experiments.
   - title: YCSEC-A - Student Presentation Award
     url: ''
     date: '2021-10-30'
     awarder: YCSEC-A
     icon: ''
     summary: |
-      Outstanding oral presentation award at the Young Coastal Scientists and Engineers Conference - AMericas 2021.
+      Received the _Outstanding Oral Presentation Award_ at the Young Coastal Scientists and Engineers Conference - Americas 2021.
   - title: Phi Beta Kappa
     url: ''
     date: '2020-05-01'